 First thing’s first, make sure you know what theatre your performance is in!
 You can find this information on the show page or on your ticket, as well as on signs in our garage.
 Once you’re in the building, a House Manager should be able to help you locate the right theatre space.

 Your seat section and number will be marked on your ticket, but if you’re still unsure of where to go, an usher can direct you to your seat.
-For more explicit information on where to go, visit our Accessibility page.
+For more explicit information on where to go, explore our Theatres.

 You may take pictures before or after the performance or during intermission, but the use of any device to photograph or record during the performance is strictly prohibited.

 When the show is over, the actors will come back on stage for their final bow.
-This is your opportunity to applaud for them after all the hard work they put in!
+This is your opportunity to applaud for them after all their hard work.
 Feel free to stand or remain seated as they take their bow.
 A standing ovation indicates that you really enjoyed the play you just saw.
 That, and applause, makes the cast and crew feel appreciated.

 Before you leave, be sure to check that you have all of your personal items.
-And, we want you to stay safe, so we encourage you to wait until the lights have been fully raised before exiting the theatre.
+We want you to stay safe, so we encourage you to wait until the lights have been fully raised before exiting the theatre.

-We want to know what you thought!
+We want to hear from you!
 Share your experience on Facebook, Instagram or Twitter, and feel free to tag us on any of these platforms.
-Let us know what you thought about the play and/or your overall experience there.
-You can also email us at firstname.lastname@example.org.
+Let us know what you thought about the play and/or your overall experience.
+You can also email us at email@example.com.